Greek Meatball Soup

 Instructions

-Melt butter in or add oil to a Dutch oven.
-Add onions and saute until golden brown, stirring often.
-Remove about a third to a medium-sized bowl and set aside.
-Add broth to Dutch oven, cover and bring to a gentle simmer.
+Melt butter or add oil to a Dutch oven.
+Add onions and saute over medium-low heat until golden brown, stirring often.
+Remove about a third to a medium-sized bowl for the meatballs.
+Reserve the rest in the pot for the soup and set aside.

-Add ground beef, lamb or a mixture to the bowl with the onions, along with egg, two tablespoons rice, garlic, salt, and oregano or Greek seasoning.
+Add ground beef, lamb or a mixture to the bowl with the onions, along with egg, two tablespoons rice, garlic, salt, and oregano.
 Mix together.
-Form into small meatballs the size of a marble (what we used to call a “boulder” with is a slightly larger marble works well.)
-No more than a scant inch across.
-Roll meatballs in parsley.
+Form into small meatballs no more than a scant inch across.
+A small scoop works well.
+Lightly roll meatballs in parsley.
+Set aside.

-When meatballs are finished, add, along with the last two tablespoons rice to the broth.
-Cover and simmer 20 to 25 minutes, until rice is tender and meatballs are cooked through.
+When meatballs are nearly finished, add the broth and last two tablespoons rice to the Dutch oven.
+Bring to a good simmer, and once simmering, add the meatballs a few at a time.
+Turn down to a very low simmer, cover, and continue to simmer 15 to 20 minutes, until rice is tender and meatballs are cooked through.

-In the meantime, heat cream in a medium-sized saucepan, add cheese and stir over low heat until the cheese is smooth and melted.
+• Heat cream in a medium-sized saucepan, add cheese, and stir over low heat until the cheese is smooth and melted.
 In a small bowl or cup, mix the cornstarch with the water and add the slurry to the cheese mixture.
 It will become very thick.

-Whisk vigorously, adding about a cup and a half of the broth to the mixture.
+• Whisking vigorously, adding about a cup and a half of the broth to the mixture.
 Allow to come just to a boil, whisking, until thickened.
-Turn off heat and add a little more broth to thin the mixture so it will easily incorporate into the soup.
+Turn off heat and add a little more broth if needed to thin the mixture so it will easily incorporate into the soup.

 Skim any excess fat from the top of the soup.
 Add the cream/cheese/broth mixture to the soup, gently stirring, being careful not to break up the meatballs.
 Heat through, but do not boil.